george24601/george24601.github.io/_posts/2018/2018-06-19-saga-isolation.md

 * 2PC assumes that data in stable storage is never lost.
 No node cashes forever
 * Classic 2PC blocks when a machine fails - it locks the object down for further changes, until at the commit
-* One we pass the prepare stage, we know the exeuction result will be all commited, or all canceled (when prepare is successful, but some participants failed to commit)
+* One we pass the prepare stage, we know the exeuction result will be all commited

 ### TCC